angarsky/diveintopython/learn/classes/super_class.md

 ```

 In this example, `Person` is a base class that defines a `greet` method.
 The `Student` and `Teacher` classes inherit from `Person` and add extra attributes and a customized `greet` method.
 When calling the `greet` method on a `Student` or `Teacher` instance, we use `super()` to call the parent implementation of `greet` first, and then print out additional information.

-Overall, the `super` keyword in Python allows for powerful and flexible class hierarchy, and enable us to write cleaner and more maintainable code.